artsandmetaphysics/goodlifeodyssey/documents/the-histories-herodotus.md

 A comical story about a Pharaoh that simultaneously hints at the Greek (and perhaps also Egyptian) view of women:

 > They say that when Sesostris died, his son Pheros inherited the kingdom.
 He performed no military feats, but was blinded in the following incident: during his reign the river flooded over the land to a greater extent than ever before; it rose to a height of twenty-seven feet, and when it overflowed the fields, the winds drove it to surge in waves like a sea.
 They say that this kin, in reckless arrogance, took a spear and cast it into the eddies in the middle of the river, and that immediately afterward, his eyes were afflicted with disease and he became blind.
 His blindness continued for ten years until, in the eleventh year, there came an oracular response from the city of Bouto stating that the duration of the his punishment was over now and that he would regain his sight by washing his eyes with the urine of a woman who had been with her husband alone, having had no experience of any other men.
 And so he first tried this with the urine of his own wife, but this failed to restore his sight.
-He then tried all other women, one after the other, and when he finally regained his sight, he bright together into one city---which is now called Red Soil--all the women he had tried except for the one whose urine had restored his sight.
+He then tried all other women, one after the other, and when he finally regained his sight, he brought together into one city---which is now called Red Soil--all the women he had tried except for the one whose urine had restored his sight.
 When they were gathered together there, he set them all on fire along with the city itself.
 But he took as his own wife the woman with whose urine he had washed his eyes and regained his sight.
 > = (2.111)

 According to the Egyptian priests, Helen never made it to Troy---violent winds pushed Paris off course, and after landing in Egypt and learning what had happened, they retained Helen:

 > That is what the Egyptian priests said, and I agree with their argument, considering that if Helen had been in Troy, the Trojans would certainly have returned her to the Hellenes, whether Paris concurred or not.
 For neither Priam nor his kin could have been so demented that they would have willingly endangered their own persons, their children, and their city just so that Paris could have Hellen.
 Surely the Trojans would have realized this even in the first years of the war and would have given her up.
 > = (2.120)

+It is astounding how influential Homer was in the ancient world; it is as if all the Greek writers thought in terms of Homer and the _Iliad_.

 There is a fantastical story about an architect, his two sons, the Pharaoh, and his daughter, in Book II fragment 121, but it is too long to transcribe.
 I recommend reading it.